jsolano/react-sudoku-solver/README.md

 Feel free to fork this project and open a PR with any improve or new strategy implementation.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Next Steps

+1. In the modal for Load a new Board, Add a button to select a random puzzle string.

 Below you will find some information on how to perform common tasks.<br>